How to get compensation for a knee injury

 How much compensation can I get?

-General damages (aka pain and suffering)
+General damages (pain and suffering)

 The amount of compensation you can receive as general damages depends on the nature and severity of your injuries and the extent of your pain and suffering.
 In many cases, the compensation amount is fixed by legislation.
 In some other cases, the court has broad discretion.